 • the things called ‘plots’, what they are and how they are actually made (rather than how you might suppose they are made)

-• what ‘protagonists’ and ‘antagonists’ really are, and what the connection between them consists of
+• what an ‘antagonist’ really is, and what the connection between him or her and the protagonist consists of

 • the four categories of the powerful force that compels readers to turn pages